Ponepati Loganimasi

 Ponepati Loganimasi (born 26 March 1998) is a Fijian rugby union player who played for Fiji national rugby sevens team and currently plays for the Fijian Drua in Super Rugby Pacific.

 Career

 From Ono-i-Lau island, he played for Savusavu prior to joining Uluinakau in 2021.
 He was called-up to the Fiji national rugby sevens team in February 2023.
 He is a versatile player able to play in the forwards or the backs in rugby sevens.
 That month, he had a try scoring introduction to the Fiji team at the SVNS tournament in Los Angeles.

 He continued to play for the Fijian national sevens team throughout the 2023–24 SVNS campaign.
 He was selected for the 2024 Paris Olympics in July 2024.

+On 24 February 2026, Loganimasi would move to England to sign for Sale Sharks on a two-year deal in the Premiership Rugby from the 2026-27 season.